true

 Dreketi is an important reproductive area for two shark species.

 A total of eight Bull Sharks were captured in January–February 2020 from bottom-set gillnets, with six neonates having open umbilical scars, indicating recent birth, and one YOY having a semi-healed umbilical scar (Paris 2020).
 Their size ranged from 74–100 cm TL, with a mean of 79.3 cm TL.
 The size-at-birth for the species is 56–81 cm TL (Ebert et al. 2021).
 All Bull Sharks were captured in the river, from near the estuary to 18 km upstream.
 TEK provides evidence that Dreketi has long been an important reproductive site for Bull Sharks.
-Fishers noted that they usually catch individuals <100 cm TL, with the largest individuals ~250 cm TL (Rasalato et al. 2010).
+Fishers noted that they usually catch individuals <100 cm TL, with the largest individuals ~250 TL (Rasalato et al. 2010).
 Recent interviews confirm continued regular captures of small Bull Sharks in this area (D Williams pers. obs.
 2024).
-Dreketi is the only known important reproductive area for Bull Sharks on the island of Vanua Levu, with other areas located on Viti Levu (Glaus et al. 2019).
+Dreketi is only known important reproductive for on island Vanua Levu, other areas located Viti Levu (Glaus 2019).

 SUBMIT A REQUEST